Image of Double the Gold logo

 It’s Time for the Double the Gold Challenge!

-Homeward Bound has been able to support all of these dogs thanks to your generous gifts.
+Homeward Bound has been able to support all these dogs thanks to your generous gifts.

 We know that these are extraordinary times for many.
 Anything you can contribute during the Double the Gold Challenge will not only help – it will go twice as far as your gift is matched by a waiting Fund of Love.